Capstone-Projects-2021-Fall/project-expert-goggles/README.md

 5. Navigate to the unzipped directory and click “select folder.”<br>
 6. Expert Goggles is now installed! <br>
 <h3>Acceptance Testing</h3>
-Steps for using and testing the extension can be found in [our acceptance testing document](Docs/testing.xlsx)
+Steps for using and testing the extension can be found in Docs/testing.xlsx.